Enterprise-CMCS/managed-care-review/docs/architectural-decision-records/026-jwt-lambda-authorizer-for-api-access.md

 * Clients would need to set up/have their own AWS accounts & infra
 * Clients have to figure out how to use AWS API Gateway tooling to correctly sign requests

-## Decision
+## Chosen Solution

 We're going to setup a Lambda Authorizer to grant access to our API.
-This plan is simplest for our users to adopt and give us control over API access credentials without involving the complexity of IAM users and roles which are heavily managed.
+This plan provides thorough security and is simplest for our users to adopt.
+Plus, it gives us control over API access credentials without involving the complexity of IAM users and roles which are heavily managed.